inspirehep/rest-api-doc/README.md

 ## Questions and comments

-If you have any issues using the API, would like some help, or have some suggestions for improving the API or its documentation, please open [an issue](https://github.com/inspirehep/rest-api-doc/issues) or [send us an email](mailto:feedback@inspirehep.net).
+If you have any issues using the API, would like some help, or have some suggestions for improving the API or its documentation, please open [an issue](https://github.com/inspirehep/rest-api-doc/issues) or [contact us](https://help.inspirehep.net/knowledge-base/contact-us/).

 ## Terms of use